maxmind/libmaxminddb/README.md

 Please report bugs by filing an issue with our GitHub issue tracker at https://github.com/maxmind/libmaxminddb/issues

-# Dev Tools

-We have a few development tools under the `dev-bin` directory to make development easier.
-These are written in Perl or shell.
-They are:

-* `uncrustify-all.sh` - This runs `uncrustify` on all the code.
-Please run this before submitting patches.
-* `valgrind-all.pl` - This runs Valgrind on the tests and `mmdblookup` to check for memory leaks.

 # Creating a Release Tarball

 Use `make safedist` to check the resulting tarball.